mikegleen/modes/doc/source/index.rst

 Commands can be column-related or control command which determine which objects are processed.
 There is also a ``global`` command.

-By default, the first column in the output CSV file is the serial number (accession number) of the object affected.
+When creating a CSV file, by default the first column is the serial number (accession number) of the object affected.
 This can be suppressed using the ``skip_number`` statement under the ``global`` command.

 Statements